 You may get one type of chemotherapy at a time (single-agent therapy) or several drugs in combination (combination therapy).
 You also may get chemo in combination with other types of treatment.
-These are the latest types of chemotherapies that are available as of May 2019.
+These are the latest types of chemotherapies that are available as of August 2020.

-TYPE OF CHEMOTHERAPY COMMON SIDE EFFECTS IMPORTANT THINGS TO KNOW ANTHRACYCLINES Doxorubicin (Adriamycin®) Doxorubicin HCl liposome injection (Doxil®) Epirubicin (Ellence®) Nausea Vomiting Hair loss Low blood counts and risk for infection, fatigue, and bleeding Mouth sores Redness, pain, and swelling of the hands and feet (common with Doxil only) Increased risk of congestive heart failure • This chemo can increase the risk of heart problems.
+TYPE OF CHEMOTHERAPY COMMON SIDE EFFECTS IMPORTANT THINGS TO KNOW Anthracyclines • doxorubicin (Adriamycin®) • doxorubicin HCI liposome injection (Doxil®) • epirubicin (Ellence®) Nausea Vomiting Hair loss Low blood counts and risk for infection, fatigue, and bleeding Mouth sores Redness, pain, and swelling of the hands and feet (common with Doxil only) Increased risk of congestive heart failure This chemo can increase the risk of heart problems.
 You may have to switch to a different chemo or get an additional medicine to help protect your heart.
-TAXANES Docetaxel (Taxotere®) Paclitaxel (Taxol®) Paclitaxel in albumin-bound particles (Abraxane®) Neuropathy (numbness, tingling, or pain in the hands or feet) Low blood counts and risk for infection, bleeding, and fatigue Hair loss Fluid retention Mild to moderate nausea Nail and skin changes Dry eye or loss of natural tears Risk of allergic reaction Flu-like symptoms Joint pain Weakness You should get a steroid before taking Taxol and before and after taking Taxotere.
-Abraxane is the same chemotherapy agent as Taxol, but it is mixed in a different preservative.
-PLATINUM- CONTAINING COMPOUNDS • Carboplatin (Paraplatin®) • Cisplatin (Platinol®) Low blood counts Thinning or brittle hair Loss of appetite or weight Diarrhea Nausea and vomiting Neuropathy (numbness, tingling, or pain in the hands or feet) Taste changes Less common side effects of Cisplatin are kidney problems and hearing loss • This group of drugs can be very effective in patients with triple-negative breast cancer or BRCA-associated cancers.
+Taxanes • docetaxel (Taxotere®) • paclitaxel (Taxol®) • paclitaxel in albumin-bound particles (Abraxane®) Neuropathy (numbness, tingling, or pain in the hands or feet) Low blood counts and risk for infection, bleeding, and fatigue Hair loss Fluid retention Mild to moderate nausea Nail and skin changes Dry eye or loss of natural tears Risk of allergic reaction Flu-like symptoms Joint pain Weakness For HER2+ cancer Used with Xeloda when HER2+ cancer no longer responds to Herceptin.
+Platinum-containing compounds • carboplatin (Paraplatin®) • cisplatin (Platinol®) Low blood counts Thinning or brittle hair Loss of appetite or weight Diarrhea Nausea and vomiting Neuropathy (numbness, tingling, or pain in the hands or feet) Taste changes Less common side effects of Cisplatin are kidney problems and hearing loss This group of drugs can be very effective in patients with triple- negative breast cancer or BRCA-associated cancers.